soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

             White -> RGB 255 255 255
 ```

-Since pattern matching goes arbitrarily deep as we saw before, we could instead
+Since pattern matching goes arbitrarily deep, as we saw before, we could instead
 pattern match all the way through in one case expression:

 ```hs